Pen Pal Program

 Join LPS Now!

-Are you a 5-8th grade STEM teacher who wants to connect your students with real STEM professional mentors to help them see themselves in STEM?
+Are you a US 5-8th grade STEM teacher who wants to connect your students with real STEM professional mentors to help them see themselves in STEM?

 Hosting the pen pen program in your classroom is a serious, year-long commitment.
 Please read the information below carefully before applying.